diopmorfall/four-card-feature-section-master/README.md

 ### What I learned

-I reinforced my knowledge about mobile-first development, Sass and flexbox, which allowed me to replicate at my best the layout as required.
+I reinforced my knowledge about mobile-first development, Sass and flexbox which allowed me to replicate at my best the layout as required.

 ### Continued development